Central - Sydney Aboriginal history

 The other dense section of the timeline begins in the 1950s.
 Aboriginal people were flocking to Sydney in even greater numbers than before.
 The authorities replied with the force previously seen only in country towns when the local population began to increase.
 Yet the arrival of the newcomers in the inner-city resulted in the establishment of dozens of new Aboriginal organisations like the Legal and Health Services.

-What the pictures, videos and text show most clearly is that that there never was a time when Aboriginal people were not living in in sizeable numbers Sydney, in the Central region as much as anywhere else.
+What the pictures, videos and text show most clearly is that that there never was a time when Aboriginal people were not living in sizeable numbers Sydney, in the Central region as much as anywhere else.
 They never went away, they just kept themselves out of sight, as they had learned to do very early.
 It was only when their numbers built up in certain locations - Sydney town in the 1810s, Circular Quay in the 1870s, Redfern in the 1960s, that Koori people were noticed.